flawnson/flawnson.github.io/docs/_posts/2019-08-17-good-ol-fashion-book-reports.md

  - There are many direct analogs between programming and mathematics
     - Set builder notation is literally just a list comprehension
-    - Proof by induction is just a recrsive algorithm
+    - Proof by induction is just a recursive algorithm
     - $$ \mapsto $$ is the mathematical analog of anonymous functions

-# Gödel, Escher, Bach - Douglas R. Hofstadter (IN PROGRESS)
+# Gödel, Escher, Bach - Douglas R. Hofstadter (in progress)
-The preface was long and a bit intimidating, but it aptly set up the rest of the book.
+the preface was long and a bit intimidating, but it aptly set up the rest of the book.

+## Key takeaways

+# Cracking the Coding Interview (6th Edition) - Gayle L. McDowell (in progress)
+So far I'd describe the book as curt and to the point.
+Some ideas are obvious, but they're a good reminder.
+There are some nuggets of interesting and very compelling ideas scattered in each section.

+## Key takeaways
+ - When selecting candidates, false negatives are acceptable (rejecting people who are actually very good), but false positives (accepting people that are actually very bad) are not.
+ - Whiteboards let you focus on what matters.
+Like isolating the specific part they want to assess (your ability to think, analyze, and communicate)
+ - Nugget first; give a one-line summary of your story before speaking about the story
+ - Arrogance is mitigated with specificity
+ - Situation.
+Action.
+Result.
+ - Mind blowing: sometimes internet speeds are so slow, it might actually be faster to drive/fly across the country or world to deliver your data (linear time)
+ - When you see a problem where the number of elements in the problem space gets halved each time, that will likely be a 0( log N) runtime.

+# Platform Revolution - Geoffrey G Parker, Marshall Van Alstyne, and Sangeet Paul Choudary (Audiobook in progress)
+Recommended by Ben Blaizik.
+I'm loving the ample example-set provided with every argument presented.
+The authors don't rely so much on large tech giants and often use niche but relevant real world examples to prove their points.

-## Key Takeaways
+## Key takeaways

 <p id="modTime"></p>